Paiute cutthroat trout: Natural history

+Habitat

+Similar to other salmonids, Paiute cutthroats require clear, cold, and oxygenated waters and stream pools with an abundance of vegetation for reproduction purposes and for refuge from the winter.

+Historically, Paiute cutthroats occupied only 17.8 km of stream space in the Silver King Creek drainage from the Llewellyn Falls to the Silver King Canyon.
+During this time, they were also found in three tributaries: Tamarack Creek, Tamarack Lake Creek, and the lower parts of Coyote Valley Creek.

+Now, Paiute cutthroats occupy 37.8 km of stream space in five different drainages.
+The Silver King Creek Drainage is found in the Carson-Iceberg Wilderness where the Paiute cutthroats occupy 11.9 km of stream space, including the middle portion of the Silver King Creek which is its natural historical range.
+Nonnative rainbow trout occupied this space until they were removed between 2013 and 2015 with piscicide.
+On September 18, 2019, 30 Paiute cutthroats were translocated there from Coyote Creek, marking the first time since the 1900s that they were in their historical range.

+Aside from the Silver King Creek Drainage, Paiute cutthroats are found in the White Mountains Wilderness (North Fork Cottonwood Creek, Cabin Creek, and Leidy Creek), the Ansel Adams Wilderness (Stairway Creek), and the John Muir Wilderness (Sharktooth Creek).

 Conservation

 Basque sheepherders began grazing sheep along upper Silver King Creek in the 1800s.
 They noticed the unusual trout and by 1912 had transplanted them above Llewellyn Falls which had originally been the upper limit.
 This is fortunate because by 1924 hybrids with ordinary Lahontan cutthroat and introduced rainbow trout (cutbows) were found below Llewellyn Falls, either due to ill-considered stocking or barriers in the gorge washing out.

 Since the finite and localized population of Paiute cutthroats was vulnerable to forest fire and angling as well as hybridization, relatively unhybridized Paiute cutthroats from upstream were transplanted into virtually all available tributaries of Silver King Creek above the gorge, into Stairway and Sharktooth Creeks to the south in the Sierra Nevada, and into Cottonwood Creek and Cabin Creek in the White Mountains.

 The subspecies was listed as an endangered species in 1967.
-In 1975 it was upgraded to threatened status.
+In 1975, its status was upgraded to threatened, a status which it still maintains since the 2020 5-Year Status review.

-Subsequent studies have found some degree of hybridization in virtually all populations of Paiute cutthroats.
-This was initially addressed by poisoning stream segments with higher levels of hybridization and transplanting fish from other stream segments thought to be less hybridized.
-In the 1980s the focus shifted somewhat to electrofishing, which temporarily stuns fish so they can be captured and examined.
-Fish showing more evidence of hybridization are removed to other drainages, while relatively pure Paiute cutthroats are returned to the water unharmed.
+Subsequent studies have found some degree of hybridization in virtually all populations of Paiute cutthroats, especially between 1930 and 1994 with non-native fish like the California golden trout (Oncorhynchus mykiss aguabonita) and rainbow trout (Oncorhynchus clarkii ssp.).
+In the early 1990s, the California Department of Fish and Game reduced hybridization by chemically treating stream segments with higher levels of introgression and transplanting Paiute cutthroats from other stream segments thought to be less hybridized.
+These populations would then be isolated and monitored by the California Department of Fish and Game.

 Angling is prohibited in most streams where Paiute cutthroats predominate, however future plans include downstream expansion of Paiute cutthroat range by removing other trout and installing barriers.